TU-Darmstadt-APQ/kraken_webui/.github/PULL_REQUEST_TEMPLATE.md

 What should this pull request do?

 - Adding a new feature?
 - A new library?
-Then also why a new library?
-What does benefits does it add?
+Then explain what this particular library does and what benefits it adds?